-This descriptive capability was significantly enhanced by introducing the concept of photographing the photograph, that is, the ability to generate crops from a photograph for specific identification and description.
+This descriptive capability was significantly enhanced by introducing the concept of photographing the photograph, that is, the ability to generate crop sections of a photograph for specific identification and description.
 This allowed obtaining detailed images from an original image and enabled retrieval based on graphical details, thereby multiplying the possibilities of success in terms of relevance and pertinence of queries.
 With this innovation, a prototype version of the Photon program was developed and presented at the International Conference on Information and Documentation Systems IBERSID in 2012 under the title «Development of a Photographic Cataloging and Management System: Photon».
 In the same year, the development of Photon was halted due to lack of financial support and the growing need to redirect development efforts toward other required documentation systems and technologies.

 Finally, I would like to thank everyone for their support of the projects I develop, and I would like to issue a call for collaboration and support of this research, which may result in an application tool of great interest to Documentation.